kaffy-dev/medical_appointment_app_fastapi/README.md

 - An appointmment can be cancelled, making the doctor available again.
 - Doctors can also set their status to unavailable to prevent them from being booked.

-  To run the server,input the command below in your terminal uvicorn main:app --reload
+  To run the server,input the command "uvicorn main:app --reload" in your terminal

   To access the API docs provided by swagger, add "/docs" to the url of the running server.